jeffouille/nextgen-gallery-panoramics/readme.txt

 DONE publish a pano from admin page
 DONE add admin page to edit skin file and config file config file (skin.xml and krpanotool.config) edit panel (like css style edit)
 DONE region for gallery
+DONE publish a pano with featured image
+DONE checkbox exif date in article
+DONE checkbox featured image in article published
+DONE category in publish pano

 shortcode for photo gallery